 (1): In automatic server based mode type a username into the edit field and hit enter.
 In the third line you see your own entry uploaded to the network.
 Below the second line you see other users currently online.
 If you want you can use the text field as a simple chat.
 The second line "Group Connection" is supposed to work for large music ensembles of more than 4 players.
 In this mode every incoming stream is mixed at the server and sent to every connected user.
 This stream is an uncompressed one-channel stream with a block size of 512 samples.
 The group connection is currently in debug mode, which is why it is often disabled.
 Furthermore, if you choose "private room" you can define your own "rehearsal space".
 Players who choose the "public" option or simply chooose a different room will have a disabled ON-Button

 (2): In the manual mode you need to specify the desired IP addresses and ports yourself.
 This is especially useful for scenarios, in which you want to connect machines within a local area network (LAN).
 In this mode you do not appear in any other person's userlist.

 Finally, in order to establish a successful Soundjack audio streaming connection you simply need to hit "ON" behind the respective user in the userlist.
-Then wait for 3 seconds max.
-If this doesn't work repeat the process one more time.
-If it still doesn't work you are dealing with a symmetric NAT, which is not suported yet.
+If it doesn't work you are dealing with firewall issues or a symmetric NAT, which is not suported yet.
 In that case you should ideally enable your router's portforwarding to port UDP 4401.